 For the first few years, the fledgling bunker company only served local waters, but it soon began to expand internationally.
-Eventually Torben Østergaard-Nielsen took over the full ownership via United Shipping & Trading Company (USTC) and transformed it into one of the world's leading bunker companies.
+Eventually Torben Østergaard-Nielsen took over the full ownership and transformed it into one of the world's leading bunker companies.